jallen89/theia-cdm-samples/readme.md

      will have all nodes defined before they are used.

 * __Kafka Topics__:
-    * _inter-host multi-session Kafka topics_: Each unique host will have a unique kafka topic.
+    * _single-host multi-session Kafka topics_: Each unique host will have a unique kafka topic.
     All sessions from the same host will be posted to the same topic.
 If two records with the same UUID are found in the same topic, it means Theia observed this record was used in  two unique sessions, and Theia is providing an updated record that provides a snapshot